TeonLucas/tictactoe/README.md

 This project reports both APM and Browser metrics:
 ### APM Metrics
 * Default Transaction events from the Node.js server
-* An custom attribute is added to identify each render of the index template
+* A custom attribute to identify each render of the index template

 The custom attribute was added to provide a more complete illustration for instrumenting a Node.js server.
 Let's say for example we want to know the average number of times each user renders the html page for our single page app.
 This metric is generated in [server.js](https://github.com/DavidSantia/tictactoe/blob/master/src/server/server.js) like so:
 ```